 Poa annua grows fast!
 Make sure to remove it or mow it before all those seeds spread.
 Photo by Hillary Thompson, Communications Director.

-Your best course of action is to work out your frustration by pulling those pesky, pernicious, propagating weeds!
+Your best course of action is to work out your frustration by hand-pulling those pesky, pernicious, propagating weeds!

-Being able to identify weeds is helpful for determining how to control them.
-These are common winter weeds in the South, click to see photos and learn more about each one:
+Properly identifying weeds helps determine how to control them.
+These are common winter weeds in the South.
+Click to see photos and learn more about each winter weed:

 Common winter weeds (clockwise from top left): shiny cudweed, common chickweed, annual bluegrass, hairy bittercress, henbit, and dead nettle.

-Pre-emergent is such a powerful tool to combat weeds that we've written an entire blog post about the in's and out's of using it.
-We cover more on timing, temperature, and when not to apply it in this article: Pre-emergent Herbicide is our #1 Trick for Weed Control.
+👉 Pre-emergent is a powerful tool for combating weeds, so we've written an entire blog post on the ins and outs of using it.
+We cover timing, temperature, and when not to apply it in this article: Pre-emergent Herbicide is our #1 Trick for Weed Control.

 Remember pre-emergent will not work on those weeds that have already sprouted.
 But you should prepare to apply pre-emergent in February when the Forsythia bushes flower (signaling the ground is warm enough for the pre-emergent to work).
 That application will reduce late spring/early summer weeds.